-A valid passport with visa is mandatory.
-In view of the bilateral agreements, nationals of the following countries may visit Rwanda without visa for a period up to 90 days: USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
-Please consult the Rwanda consulate or embassy nearest you for visa requirements to enter Rwanda.
-If a visa is required, you are responsible for obtaining it.
+A valid passport with visa is mandatory when travelling to Rwanda.
+The bilateral agreements allow nationals of the following countries to visit Rwanda without a visa for a period up to 90 days i.e. USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
+Also recently the East African tourist visa was introduced and this allows you to travel within East Africa with a single document.
 The Rwanda Visa can be applied for online or bought upon arrival.

 Rwanda can be visited throughout the year.
 Gorilla trekking and other forest walks are less demanding during the drier months.
-The European winter is the best time for birds, as Palaearctic migrants supplement resident species.
-The rainy season is from March to April and from October to November, but the gorilla’s habitat is in the rain forests and it can often rain at any time of year.
+The European winter is the best time for birds, as Palearctic migrants supplement resident species.
+The rainy season is from March to April and from October to November, but the gorilla’s habitat is in the rain forests and it can often rain any time of year.
 Travel can be slower in the rainy season but the views are often better.
-Gorilla tracking can be muddier, but not impassable.
+Gorilla tracking can be muddier but not impassable.
 In the mountainous areas it is much colder than on the plains and the rainfall is greater.
-Just don’t be too rigid on this and you should go when it is most convenient, as the rain which is often for short periods, is part of the great experience.
+One can travel when it is most convenient for themselves as the rain which is often for short periods, is part of the great experience.

-Rwanda has an excellent cell phone network covering almost the entire country.
-International phone calls can be made easily.
-Appropriate SIM cards for the network are readily available everywhere, even in remote towns.
+Rwanda has an excellent cell phone network covering almost the entire country and the major telecom companies are MTN, Tigo & Airtel.
+International phone calls can be made easily and SIM cards for the network are readily available everywhere, even in remote towns.
 Cell phones can be purchased or rented from major shops in Kigali.
-Most towns have several Internet cafes and computer centres.
-Common Kinyarwanda words are: Amafaranga meaning Money, Amakuru yawe meaning How are you?, Ni Meza meaning Fine, Mwaramutse meaning Good morning, Murakoze meaning Thank you, Mwirirwe meaning Good afternoon/evening, Muramuke meaning Good night , Oya meaning No and Yego meaning Yes

 NB: Good Friday and Easter Monday are also recognized in Rwanda though they fall on variable dates.